 Seattle University encourages the designation of your gift to the program on campus that means the most to you including the Seattle University Fund, scholarships, athletics, student development, and each of our colleges and departments.
 To help you decide which area of the university you would most like to support, we’ve provided information on several of the most popular gift designations below.

-Support for the Seattle University Fund, at any level, makes a difference in the lives of students and to the future of SU.
+Support for the Seattle University Fund, at any level, strengthens the very foundations of our shared community and the future we’re building together.
 Please make your gift to the SU Fund today by visiting our secure online giving form.